robinchrist/ONIE-Adventures/README.md

 ONIE_USE_SYSTEM_DOWNLOAD_CACHE=TRUE make -j128 MACHINEROOT=../machine/celestica MACHINE=cel_seastone all demo
 ```
 Adjust the `-j128` to your amount of cores.
 This will take a while.
-About 15 minutes on my 128-Core 2x EPYC 7773X machine.
+About 15 minutes on my 128-Core 2x EPYC 7773X machine with the build directory located on RAID10 (2x ZFS mirror vdev) of 4x Micron 7300 PRO 3.2TB.
+Build time of 10 minutes on Ryzen 5950X and build directory on RAMDISK was reported.

-You will find the resulting file in `<your top-level onie directory>/onie-build/build/images/`:
+You will find the resulting files in `<your top-level onie directory>/onie-build/build/images/`:
 ```
 cel_seastone-r0.initrd
 cel_seastone-r0.vmlinuz